 In February 1999, the Company announced its intent to acquire Big Planet, Inc., selected assets of Nu Skin USA, Inc. and the Company's remaining affiliates in Canada, Mexico and Guatemala for approximately \$40.0 million in cash, \$14.5 million in a three-year note and the assumption of certain liabilities.
 The selected assets to be acquired from Nu Skin USA, Inc. include approximately 620,000 shares of the Company's Class A common stock (Note 11).
-The Company concluded the Nu Skin USA, Inc. transaction in March 1999 and anticipates closing the remaining transactions within 90 days.
+The Company anticipates closing the acquisition of Big Planet, Inc. and the Company's remaining affiliates in Canada, Mexico and Guatemala within 90 days.
+On March 8, 1999, NSI terminated its distribution license and various other license agreements and other intercompany agreements with Nu Skin USA, Inc. and paid Nu Skin USA, Inc. a \$10.0 million (unaudited) termination fee.
+Also, on that same date, through a newly formed wholly-owned subsidiary, the Company acquired selected assets of Nu Skin USA, Inc. and assumed approximately \$8.0 million (unaudited) of Nu Skin USA, Inc. liabilities.